 What else is in there?
 Parabens, fragrance (which can mean anything) and other ingredients that you really don’t want on your mouth.
 Plus, these brands often don't deliver the soft lips they promise.

 Last year we talked about mistakes people make that prevent them from keeping their lips healthy and kissable.
 This time we want to talk about some common, natural ingredients that can help keep your lips healthy.
-You might have some right under your nose!
+Chances are, you already have a lot of these ingredients at home.

 Sugar is a great natural ingredient for this job—just be sure you mix it with a moisturizing oil, like jojoba or olive, so it’s not too harsh.
 Remember that the lips are made up of thin, fragile skin, so the idea is to exfoliate gently.
 And remember to use organic sugar from a reputable source.